-World War One Flying Ace, Joe Cool, Bringer of Easter Joy – Snoopy from Peanuts has played many roles on the way to becoming the “World’s Most Famous Beagle.”
+World War One Flying Ace, Joe Cool, Bringer of Easter Joy.
+Snoopy from Peanuts has worn a lot of hats on his way to becoming the “World’s Most Famous Beagle.”

 Beagles can be good apartment dogs.
 But there are several things to consider and do to make it work.
 The important thing is that you can make sure that your dog can have a good, healthy and happy life when living in an apartment.